chplushsieh/carvana-challenge/README.md

 # carvana-challenge
-Out of 737 teams, our Solution for [Carvana Image Masking Challenge on Kaggle](https://www.kaggle.com/c/carvana-image-masking-challenge) ranked 9th place (top 1.2%) on Public Leaderboard and 31th place (top 4.2%) on Private Leaderboard.
+Out of 737 teams, our solution for [Carvana Image Masking Challenge on Kaggle](https://www.kaggle.com/c/carvana-image-masking-challenge) ranked 9th place (top 1.2%) on Public Leaderboard and 31th place (top 4.2%) on Private Leaderboard.
 It is made by [Chia-Hao Hsieh](https://github.com/chplushsieh) and [Shao-Wen Lai](https://github.com/judichunt).

 ## Problem